atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'I
 After a sullen silence, occasioned by a gmutual diltatisfadion, Fanny Ipoke first, and said, that she thought they might as well have staid in the country, for any pleasure they had received since they left it.
 - 1
-“I do not think fo, ” replied Mrs.
+“I do not think fo, " replied Mrs.
 #
 .Selby; “nd If you had not lilced to “come to London,, you might have staid where you was.!
-For part, J “like London extremely.”; ►
+For part, J “like London extremely."; ►
 C
 < !vv ‘ '4
-So should I, ” said Fanny, “if we
+So should I, " said Fanny, “if we
 '* S ^ jt /' / -. • f ... i - ’ ‘ i
 were not fo much ridiculed for hying “in Such a shabby house, and keeping
 i. ft ' I.. ^ €* •
-V Such disagreeable company.”, ^
+V Such disagreeable company.", ^
 .. st * J ^ ^ ^
 . ’ A
 , • • V Ji S ^ '